- public moorings

 Public moorings are available to all Reef users and are installed at popular locations.
-Blue beehive shaped buoys attached to the moorings have a colour-coded band explaining the class (vessel length), time limits and maximum wind strength limits applicable to the mooring.
+Blue double cone-shaped buoys attached to the moorings have a colour-coded band explaining the class (vessel length), time limits and maximum wind strength limits applicable to the mooring.

 Using public moorings

 To protect fragile reefs in high-use areas, there are rules to help stop misuse of public moorings and reef protection markers.
-The rules have been updated to outline what is considered misuse of public moorings.
-This includes:
+The rules include:

 - exceeding time limits